the artful podger

-In respect of the Australian bushfires, no fire or pyrotechnics were used in the ceremony, and instead the performance concluded with a celebration of climate activist groups and the volunteer Rural Fire Services, who have supported our ceremony over the past three decades.
+In respect of the Australian bushfires, no fire or pyrotechnics were used in the ceremony, and instead the performance concluded with a celebration of climate activist groups and the volunteer Rural Fire Services.

 The earth is new and inhabited by peculiar twin-folk - lumbering spheres that resemble two humans bound back-to-back.
 Their hearts beat to the same song as together they finish painting the trees and sculpting the stones.
 They know nothing yet of anger, nor hurt, nor love.

 But as the mountains grow slowly around them, so too do the cracks in the human condition - until maddened by selfish desire they tear themselves in two and cast a fiery rift between them.